percona/pmm/source/faq.rst

 Also |pmm| is able to generate a set of diagnostics data which can be examined and/or shared with Percona Support to solve an issue faster.
 You can get collected logs from PMM Client using the ``pmm-admin summary`` command.

+.. note:: Starting from PMM 2.4.0 there is an additional flag that allows to fetch `pprof <https://github.com/google/pprof>`_ debug profiles and add them to the diagnostics data.
+To do it, run ``pmm-admin summary --pprof``.

 Obtaining logs from PMM Server can be done `by specifying the ``https://<address-of-your-pmm-server>/logs.zip`` URL, or by clicking the ``server logs`` link on the `Prometheus dashboard <https://www.percona.com/doc/percona-monitoring-and-management/2.x/dashboards/dashboard-prometheus.html>`_: